 Business owners and managers have legal responsibilities regarding fire safety.

 You should consider how our reduced response to automatic fire alarms affects your premises, and if necessary update your fire risk assessment and evacuation plan.
 You may need to arrange training for staff designated as fire wardens, marshals or key holders.
-Our guide to how to investigate a fire alarm (PDF) can also help.

 If your fire alarm is connected to a fire alarm monitoring organisation, make sure your key holder information is accurate and robust enough to ensure a key holder is always available during periods of staff absence or when the premises is unoccupied.
 Consider linking your alarm system to CCTV.